dmeehan1968/junie-explorer/README.md

 - Shows issues, tasks, events, trajectories, and steps within projects
 - Shows raw JSON logs for each issue with expand/collapse for ease of navigation
 - Provides metrics and statistics for issues and tasks
+- **Issue Search**: Search issues by content or UUID with optional regex support
+  - Toggle regex mode to use regular expression patterns for advanced searching
+  - Case-insensitive matching by default
+  - Invalid regex patterns display a helpful error message
+  - Search preferences are persisted in session storage
 - Task cards provide top-attached tabs for switching between **Trajectories** and **Events**, visually connected to the card header and covered by Playwright tests
 - Task descriptions are constrained to a readable height (around 200px) with an expand/collapse toggle for long content, with tests ensuring the max-height and toggle behavior remain consistent
 - Trajectories view includes a **Show All Diffs** toggle that controls whether message diffs include all messages or respect the model-specific `rewind` trimming